FlrMh/Tech201_Virtualisation/advanced_bash.md

 - `ps aux` = print out of all the systems running in  the background.

 **Killing processes:**
-- create a random process `sleep 120(time you want it to run for) &(& - makes it run in the background)` - will return a number in eg in my case[1]1955.
+- create a random process `sleep 120(time you want it to run for) &(& - makes it run in the background)` - will return a number; e.g in my case[1]1955.
 - to kill `sleep` use `kill -9 and the PID(in this case 1955).
 - after you kill something with `kill -9`, if you type `ps` it will show `sleep` as Killed.
 - `Ctrl + Z` - stops a program